 Fertilizing the lawn allows grass to fill in and weeds to stay out.
 The grass can act as the shade, naturally keeping weeds out.
 Fertilizing in fall helps restore grass recovering from summer stresses and gives grass carbohydrates to store through the winter.
 Early November is the cut-off date for fertilizing, but rule-of-thumb is when the ground is frozen.

 Raking leaves can be fun, but it's fun that gets old fast.
 Once is generally enough to say, "That was fun."
 Still, to keep grass healthy and thriving, this is a must.

 Raking leaves allow for more sunlight and airflow in your lawn, avoiding fungal issues and promoting growth.

 Finish up your lawn care by mowing just one more time, dropping the mower blade and cutting it a tiny bit shorter.
 This helps with reducing common winter diseases and allows grass to dry off quickly.

-Written by Cinthia Milner, garden coach, blog writer and outside sales associate.
+Written by Cinthia Milner, garden coach and blog writer.